What is shared ownership?

 Shared ownership is a government scheme that allows you to buy a share of a property and pay rent on the un-owned share.
 It’s an affordable way to get on the property ladder.
 You can usually buy shares between 25% and 75% of the property value.
 You typically need to put down a minimum of 5% deposit, depending on the mortgage lender, but that’s only on your share rather than the total property price.
-Later on, you can buy bigger shares until you own the home outright.
-This is known as staircasing.
+Later on, you could buy bigger shares if you want to,usually until you own the home outright, this is

 Eligible applicants must meet the below criteria: